-Microschool student discipline is governed by Spark Community Schools' Code of Conduct and Community Standards, both of which are supplemented by each individual classroom's Community Agreements that reflect the Teacher and/or Assistant's unique facility safety and behavioral expectations.
-Students and their families will review and sign Spark Community Schools' Code of Conduct and Community Standards, as well as their Classroom Community Agreements within the first ten (10) days of attendance at the microschool.
-When a student violates Spark Community Schools' Code of Conduct, Spark Community Schools' Community Standards, or the Classroom Community Agreements, Teachers and/or Assistants can document the improper conduct, follow Spark Community Schools' disciplinary and behavioral intervention expectations, and refer to Spark Community Schools' student removal processes as outlined in this Policy, should behavior warrant removal.
+Microschool student discipline is governed by Spark Community Schools' Code of Conduct and by each individual classroom's Community Agreements that reflect the Teacher and/or Assistant's unique facility safety and behavioral expectations.
+Students and their families will review and sign Spark Community Schools' Code of Conduct, as well as their Classroom Community Agreements within the first ten (10) days of attendance at the microschool.
+When a student violates Spark Community Schools' Code of Conduct or the Classroom Community Agreements, Teachers and/or Assistants can document the improper conduct, follow Spark Community Schools' disciplinary and behavioral intervention expectations, and refer to Spark Community Schools' student removal processes as outlined in this Policy, should behavior warrant removal.

-3.1 Spark Community Schools Code of Conduct and Community Agreements
+3.1 Spark Community Schools Code of Conduct and Classroom Community Agreements

-The Spark Community Schools Code of Conduct and Community Agreements sets behavior expectations and consequences for all Spark Community Schools microschool students.
+The Spark Community Schools Code of Conduct and Classroom Community Agreements sets behavior expectations and consequences for all Spark Community Schools microschool students.
 The Teacher and/or Assistant should supplement Spark Community Schools' Code of Conduct with their Classroom Community Agreements.